By Hugh Griffin-Banerjee and Melvin Bass (the Introvert)

-We on The Other Side are wont to stray beyond the orbit of conventional thought from time to time, and it occurred to us in rarified air that there’s a better way to protect our schoolchildren from mass murderers than arming teachers: bulletproof vests for every pre-k, kindergarten, grade-school, and high-school student in America.
+We at the Near-Canada Gazette are wont to stray beyond the orbit of conventional thought from time to time, and it occurred to us, rather Melvin and me, that there’s a better way to protect our schoolchildren from mass murderers than arming teachers: bulletproof vests for every pre-k, kindergarten, grade-school, and high-school student in America.

 Bulletproof vests cost as little as $200 and as much as $2,000 each, but more than half of the 50 million bulletproof vests required to save our schoolchildren would be smaller than those made for adults, and they could be bought in bulk.
 So let’s assume for the moment that the average cost per copy would be in the neighborhood of $400.